-Today, we share stories via sticky notes, podcasts, town halls, planning meetings, and daily scrums.
+Today, we share stories via sticky notes (remember those?), podcasts, town halls, planning meetings, tweets, Instagram, and daily scrums.

 Science indicates that our brains become more active, more engaged when we hear or tell a narrative.
 Could it be that as a species we are hardwired for a good yarn?Storytelling is the oldest way of passing along information... - Jurgen Appelo Click To Tweet

-So let’s explore how telling stories can help us make sense of organizational change that accompanies continuous improvement.
+So let’s explore how telling stories can help us make sense along our journeys of transformation and continuous improvement.

 One of the first kinds of stories we encounter in agile development is often the “user story.”Good product owners write good stories.
 Great product owners tell great stories. - Geoff Watts Click To Tweet